Today I’m going talk about concurrent training and nutrient timing, how athletes use it and how you can find it useful!

 Basically, the mode, volume and intensity of exercise dictate the adaptions that occur in our muscles.

-different muscle adaptations occur whether one conducts endurance or resistance exercise on a regular basis.
+For example: different muscle adaptations occur whether one conducts endurance or resistance exercise on a regular basis.

 Some individuals focus on either one or the other (resistance vs endurance training, example powerlifter vs marathon runner) and some people utilize both types of training to get better at their particular sport or event (e.g. football).